DOA vs Approval Matrix vs RACI: What's the Difference? (Q&A)

 A: Workflows are where governance meets reality.
 Systems like ERP, procurement, CLM, and treasury tools enforce (or fail to enforce) approval rules.
 The more your workflow rules drift from the matrix, the more you get:

-West Monroe's 2026 Speed Wins research found that 44 percent of executives cite bureaucratic processes as the top cause of slow decisions.
+West Monroe's 2026 Speed Wins research found that 44 percent of managers have accepted slow decision-making as normal or have grown apathetic toward fixing it, and that each additional request for analysis adds an average of three weeks of delay.
 When workflow rules diverge from the authority matrix, both speed and control suffer.
+For the operational mechanics of preventing this divergence, see Avoiding Sync Drift.

 Q: What's a simple way to align DOA, matrix, and RACI?